ozanm/Stock-Predictor-Python/README.md

 # Stock-Predictor-Python
 This is a python program that analyzes current stock market day, and produces a graph of what it will be.
 It was turned into an executable with Swift as the UI.
-It was made with a partner for my Intermediate Computer Programming Final.
+It was made with a partner for my Intermediate Computer Programming Final Project.

 # Installation
 Please make sure you have Swift 4 installed on your system.